Is Vegan Protein Powder Better Than Whey?

 We stock Horleys Sculpt at the gym, which is a womens specific protein powder.
 It is whey protein which they have added extra nutrients and fat burning properties too (winning!).
 One scoop of sculpt is 18g protein.
 Great taste and a great price.

 “Fitness HQ for women is a boutique Women’s only 24/7 gym, in the heart of Albany.
-Services include a full service gym, small group fitness classes, personal training, supplements and infrared sauna.”
+Services include a full service gym, small group fitness classes, personal training, and infrared sauna.”